Claudette’s source

 if not isinstance(content, list): content=[content]

-content = [_mk_content(o) for o in content] if content else '.'
+content = [_mk_content(o, cache if islast else False) for islast,o in loop_last(content)] if content else '.'

 When we construct a message, we now use _mk_content to create the appropriate parts.
 Since a dialog contains multiple messages, and a message can contain multiple content parts, to pass a single message with multiple parts we have to use a list containing a single list: